 It’s essential that our students think flexibly and consider multiple perspectives.
 Flexible thinking leads to innovation, creativity, and diplomacy.
 In school, however, students settle into a rigid, “one right answer” mindset.

+The 👓 Multiple Perspectives prompt is one of my favorite tools of Depth and Complexity.
 By exploring content from multiple perspectives, our students will become comfortable with complex situations that have multiple right answers.
-This familiarity will help them to welcome others’ viewpoints and opinions.
+This familiarity will help them to welcome others’ viewpoints and opinions and, hopefully, increase empathy.

-Let’s dig into the topic of multiple perspectives with something familiar: common words in the English language (This lesson assumes you’re in the US and your students speak English.).
+Let’s dig into the topic of multiple perspectives with something familiar: common words in the English language.

-This multiple perspectives introduction is structures as a deductive lesson, meaning we’ll begin with a “big idea” and then prove it with examples.
+This multiple perspectives introduction is structured as a deductive lesson, meaning we’ll begin with a “big idea” and then prove it with examples.
+Learn more about deductive lessons here.

 Tell students you’ll be looking at examples that prove this generalization.
 Begin a brainstorming chart with your big idea in the center and update it throughout the lesson.